 6: HIGH THROTTLE - This icon indicates one or more throttle inputs, such as the green handle bar buttons or the reverse switch, were activated when the machine was powered on.
-Make sure no buttons or switches are depressed and cycle the power to the machine.
+To clear this icon make sure no buttons or switches are depressed and cycle the power to the machine.